 This hands-on tutorial provides a step-by-step guide to implementing graph neural networks using PyTorch Geometric.
 We will discuss the key data structures and challenges inherent to graph structured data, from the construction and visualisation of graph structured objects, to the implementation of state of the art graph convolution methods as message passing tasks.
 Finally, we will build and train two simple models to solve standard graph and node classification problems.

 Panel discussion: My journey into geometric ML

-If you're a graph ML career beginner, join us in this event "My journey into geometric ML".
-We have a panel of graph ML practitioners who have gotten into the field from different paths.
+If you're a geometric ML career beginner, join us in this event "My journey into geometric ML".
+We have a panel of geometric ML practitioners who have gotten into the field from different paths.
 They will be sharing their personal experience and suggestions on how to get started in the field.
 If you've wondered whether a PhD is necessary, how the PhD journey is in this field, and how to get started, join us for an insightful discussion with our invited panellists!